aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 type: docs
 url: /net/create-or-load-a-document/
 aliases: [/net/creating-or-loading-a-document/]
-description: "Aspose.Words for .NET allows you to create a document or to load it from a file or stream.
+description: "Aspose.Words for .NET enables you to create a blank document or to load it from a file or stream.
 This is useful for almost any task performed using Aspose.Words."
 keywords: "create a document c#, load a document c#, create a blank document c#, load a document from file c#, load a document from stream c#, create a document Aspose .NET, load a document Aspose .NET, load formats supported by Aspose.Words .NET"
 weight: 10
 ---

 Almost any task that you want to perform with Aspose.Words involves loading a document.
 The Document class represents a document loaded into memory.
 The document has multiple overloaded constructors allowing you to create a blank document or to load it from a file or stream.
 The document can be loaded in any load format supported by Aspose.Words.
 For the list of all supported load formats, see the [LoadFormat](https://apireference.aspose.com/words/net/aspose.words/loadformat) enumeration.

-## Create a New Document {#create-a-new-document}
+## Create a  Document {#create-a-new-document}

 We will call the [Document](https://apireference.aspose.com/words/net/aspose.words/document/constructors/main) constructor without parameters to create a new blank document.
 If you want to generate a document programmatically, the simplest way is to use the [DocumentBuilder](https://apireference.aspose.com/words/net/aspose.words/documentbuilder) class to add document contents.